Kim-Ward/as-masterclass/bad_code_better_code.md

 # Bad Code, Better Code

-This is an alternate exercise to "Cracking the Code" for people who want something a little easier, don't have a computer with R on to hand, or can't live without Python.
+This is an alternate exercise to "Cracking the Code" for people who want something a little less intense, don't have a computer with R on to hand, or can't live without Python.

 Let's start with this *atrocity* that was in the presentation, which is all about predicting responses to the 2021 Census by looking at 2011 data and adjusting for an increase in population:
 ```python